 For us as a reputable game development provider, it’s of utmost importance to ensure that the prospect with whom we'll shake hands belongs to the ranks of real game admirers inspired by the Oasis metaverse and Web3 capabilities.

-So if you’re determined to develop a crypto NFT game that will match your players' expectations and your success criteria in the long run — you're welcome to fill in our contact form.
+So if you’re determined to develop a crypto NFT game or game betting app that will match your players' expectations and your success criteria in the long run — you're welcome to fill in our contact form.